laipn/company-fit/README.md

 > Power structures can be defined as the arrangements and systems of authority that depend on various modes of communication, signs, and expressive forms to convey and legitimize dominance within social groups.
 They are influenced by material arrangements, rituals, and large social institutions, which facilitate the functioning of these structures in society. - <https://www.sciencedirect.com/topics/social-sciences/power-structure>

-**Theory**: Strict hierachies in practice create power strutures.
+**Theory**: Strict hierarchies in practice create power strutures.
 These same power strutures end up placing poor leaders in charge of that hiearchy.

 There are plenty of [studies](https://psycnet.apa.org/record/2018-03097-001) supporting thie theory.
 There are few studies providing the underlying mechanism by which this occurs.
 Some relevant anecdotal observations: